Niverka Marte: Career

-During the 2014 World Championship held in Italy, Marte helped the national team to reach the competition's fifth place starting with 7-2 record, and despite the losing 2-3 to China, her team qualified for the first time to the World Championship third round besides but being unable to reach a semifinal spot after losing their two third round matches 2-3 to China and 0-3 to Brazil.
+During the 2014 World Championship held in Italy, Marte helped the national team to reach the competition's fifth place starting with 7–2 record, and despite the losing 2–3 to China, her team qualified for the first time to the World Championship third round besides but being unable to reach a semifinal spot after losing their two third round matches 2–3 to China and 0–3 to Brazil.

 Marte and her national team took part of the 2014 Central American and Caribbean Games. and she helped them to win their fourth consecutive gold medal, being awarded Best Setter of the tournament.

 Marte was part of the Dominican Republic delegation to the 2015 Pan American Games, and she won with her national team the bronze medal after losing to the United States in the semifinals and defeated 3-1 the Puerto Rico national team.
-After leading the setters during the 2015 FIVB World Cup she was awarded tournament's Best Setter while her national team posted a 5-6 record, valid for the seventh place.
-After the World Cup, she was announced to be transferred to the French club Rocheville Le Cannet taking the role of the main setter for the 2015-16 season.
+After leading the setters during the 2015 FIVB World Cup she was awarded tournament's Best Setter while her national team posted a 5–6 record, valid for the seventh place.
+After the World Cup, she was announced to be transferred to the French club Rocheville Le Cannet taking the role of the main setter for the 2015–16 season.
 Castillo won the silver medal and the Best Setter award in the NORCECA Championship.
-In December 2015, Marte won with her club the French Supercup, defeating RC Cannes 3-2 in the championship match.
+In December 2015, Marte won with her club the French Supercup, defeating RC Cannes 3–2 in the championship match.

+Marte helped her national team to win the gold medal at the 2026 Central American and Caribbean Games, the seventh consecutive for her home country.
+She was awarded tournament's Best Setter.